-Hydro's framework and control model
+Hydro's financial framework and control model

 Our ICFR framework is primarily designed to provide reasonable assurance to our management and the Board of Directors regarding the preparation and fair presentation of our Financial Statements.
 We established our comprehensive ICFR framework in 2006 and continue to maintain it based on the “Committee of Sponsoring Organizations of the Treadway Commission (COSO) internal control - integrated framework” principles.